Newly updated Fall 2020!

 * 2 tablespoons molasses (or maple syrup)

 * 1 can (15 ounces) organic pumpkin purée

 * 2 tspn pure vanilla extract

-Preheat the oven to 375°F and line a 12-muffin pan with muffin cup papers.
-Grease them with a bit of coconut oil, or butter.
+Preheat the oven to 375°F and line a 12-muffin pan with muffin cup papers. (if making a cake, grease pan with a bit of coconut oil and dust with flour.)
 Combine all dry ingredients and mix well.
 Set aside.

 Blend together with a whisk the eggs, molasses, pumpkin purée and vanilla and set aside.

-In a stand mixer or with a hand held electric mixer, cut the softened butter into the dry ingredients until coarse crumbs form.
+In a stand mixer or with a hand held electric mixer, cut coconut oil into the dry ingredients until coarse crumbs form.